yvelikova/axway-open-docs/content/en/docs/central/mesh_management/_index.md

 ---
-title: AMPLIFY Mesh management
+title: Mesh management
-linkTitle: AMPLIFY Mesh management
+linkTitle: Mesh management
 weight: 120
 date: 2019-07-30
 description: Understand what mesh governance is, what a hybrid environment is, and how you can manage the APIs and microservices in a hybrid environment from AMPLIFY Central.